hasan-umanitoba/hasan-umanitoba.github.io/README.md

 Andrew Etter recommends such distributed version control to audience as it is widely accepted by the community of developers.
 As a result, documentations and branches stay in sync whereas developers are more likely to contribute when they dont need to clone a separate new repository.

 ### Create a repository
+GitHub allows uers to build own site from scratch or generate one for our project.
+Andrew Etter recommends to configure our production server as remote repository and push the finished static site to it.
+This process adds new files, updates exisiting files and delete stale files.
+We can follow the process by first initiating a Github repository through the following steps :
+* Head over to GitHub [homepage](https://github.com/) screen.
+* Click on the '+' dropdown menu on the top right corner and select new repository.
+* Name the repository as username.github.io, where username is your (or organization name) username on Github
+* Select repository as Public so anyone can see this repository.
+* Click on the 'Create repository' button at the bottom of the page

 ### Add Files